I love this super easy Valentine Kool-Aid Candy Suckers Recipe and couldn’t wait to share it with you today!

 Step 4: Add 1/8 of the contents of the Kool-Aid packet to the sugar mixture after it has reached the hard crack stage.
 (The amount in each packet varies based on flavor and brand).

-Step 5: Remove sugar mixture from heat and stir for 1-2 minutes.
+Step 5: Remove the sugar mixture from the heat and stir for 1-2 minutes.

 Expert Tip: You may want to place your mold on a cookie sheet before pouring the candy mixture into the prepared molds.